 I was wearing a mask when I had close contact with someone with COVID-19.
 Do I need to quarantine?

 If you were fully vaccinated when you had close contact with someone with COVID-19, you do not need to quarantine.
+You should get tested 5 to 7 days after exposure and wear a mask in public indoor spaces for 14 days, or until you receive a negative test result.

 I had close contact with someone with COVID-19 sometime before I was fully vaccinated.
 Do I need to quarantine?

 Yes.
 If you have close contact with someone with COVID-19 sometime before you are fully vaccinated, you need to quarantine.
 This is because your body may have not yet had the time to build up a strong immune response when you were exposed to COVID-19.
-Although you may have already received one or more doses of your vaccine series, it must also be two or more weeks since you got your last dose in order for you to be considered fully protected, or fully vaccinated against COVID-19.
+Although you may have already received one or more doses of your vaccine series, it must also be two or more weeks since you got your last dose in order for you to be considered fully vaccinated against COVID-19.

 I was previously diagnosed with COVID-19.
 Do I need to quarantine if I had close contact with someone with COVID-19?